matplotlib/matplotlib/doc/README.txt

 * mpl_examples - a link to the matplotlib examples in case any documentation wants to literal include them

-To build the HTML documentation, install sphinx (1.0 or greater required), then type "python make.py html" in this directory.
-Wait for the initial run (which builds the example gallery) to be done, then run "python make.py html" again.
+To build the HTML documentation, install sphinx (1.0 or greater required) and, if sphinx older than 1.3, sphinxcontrib-napoleon, then type "python make.py html" in this directory.
 The top file of the results will be ./build/html/index.html

 Note that Sphinx uses the installed version of the package to build the documentation, so matplotlib must be installed *before* the docs